Eight of Swords

 Reading the Card

-The upright Eight of Swords represents the belief of being trapped or powerless in a situation.
-The person is not actually trapped but believes they have no options to escape the situation... but there are always options.
+The Upright Eight of Swords represents the belief of being trapped or powerless.
+The seeker is not trapped, but believes they have no escape.
+Yet, options always exist.

-Some options may be hard initially, but the hardest part is often thinking yourself out of the state of passive inaction into one of proactive action.
+Some options are initially difficult, but the hardest part is thinking yourself out of a state of passive inaction and into proactive action.

-The upright card suggests feelings of being trapped by a situation not of your making.
-The reverse card denotes being trapped by a situation created by yourself.
+The Upright card suggests feelings of being trapped by a situation outside your control.
+The Reversed card denotes being trapped by a situation you created yourself.

 This is far easier to do than you would think: